nickmaccarthy/k8s-flask-app-sample/README.md

 # K8S Flask App Sample
 The purpose of this repository is to demonstrate the building and deployment of a simple Flask based application to a Kubernetes cluster.
-This is meant to emulate any microservice type code base, such as maybe something in NodeJS.
+This is meant to emulate any microservice type code base, such as maybe something in NodeJS, golang etc.

-The `kubernetes` directory came from a git clone of [ansible-kubernetes-deployment-sample](https://github.com/nickmaccarthy/ansible-kubernetes-deployment-sample).
+The `_kubernetes` directory came from a git clone of [ansible-kubernetes-deployment-sample](https://github.com/nickmaccarthy/ansible-kubernetes-deployment-sample).
 Check out that repo for more infomation on the nuts and bolts on how we are using Ansible to deploy this app to Kubernetes.

 # Requirements
 * Ansible 2.6+